mbchang/panel_simulation/README.md

 # Panel Simulations
 Missed the [panel discussion](https://twitter.com/fdotinc/status/1659289306522095616) at the AI SF Summit https://aisf.co/ [happened](https://twitter.com/fdotinc/status/1660765461813006336) on May 19, 2023?

-Never fear, this repo allows you to re-simulate the panel discussion with the panelists about any topic at your leisure.
+Never fear, with this repo you can re-simulate the panel discussion with the panelists about any topic at your leisure.

 Play with it [here](https://mbchang-panel-simulation-main-k6i8aa.streamlit.app/).